nm-z/Coilgen-V3/README.md

 Coilgen V3 is a powerful tool for designing and generating coil patterns.
 This version includes several improvements and new features over previous versions.

 ## 2. Installation

 ### Windows Installation
-1. Download the installation package from the official website.
+1. Go to the official Coilgen V3 releases page on GitHub.
-2. Run the installer and follow the prompts to complete the installation.
-3. Once installed, launch Coilgen V3 from the Start menu.
+2. Download the latest Windows executable (.exe) file.
+3. Once downloaded, double-click the .exe file to run Coilgen V3 directly.
+No additional installation is required.

 ### Linux Installation
-1. Download the installation package from the official website.
+1. Visit the official Coilgen V3 releases page on GitHub.
-2. Extract the contents of the package to a directory of your choice.
-3. Navigate to the extracted directory and run the coilgen executable to launch the application.
+2. Download the latest Linux executable file.
+3. Once downloaded, double-click the executable file to run Coilgen V3 directly.
+No additional installation is required.

+Note: For both Windows and Linux, you can create a shortcut or alias to the executable for easy access.

 ## 3. Getting Started
 To get started with Coilgen V3, follow these steps: